goosewoman/CactusChat3/README.md

 I didn't sign any code cuz I'm a web developer and don't have any certificates lying around. (that shit expensive yo)

+You can change zoom levels in the menubar at the top

 ## How to run:
 ### Linux:
 - Make AppImage executable.